MRAlirad/js-unit-testing/Note.md

+# Intoduction To Unit Testing

-# What we will cover
+## What we will cover

 1. what is unit tesing
 2. types of tests